 Van Raey from the beginning, rented the house to the famous pupil of Rembrandt, Ferdinand Bol.
 The painter lived in it until 1680.
 The house has been changing hands during the centuries afterwards.
 Its present interiors and decorated staircase are result of the reconstruction at the end of the 18 century by the Van Hagen family.
 As always in a Dutch canal house, the kitchen is in the basement, on the elevated ground floor the reception rooms are located, on the first floor - bedrooms, on the second floor - servant’s quarters with the attic above.
 All rooms are splendidly decorated as centuries ago.
 The table in the Dining Room is fully dressed, Blue Drawing Room and Red Gents Rooms are filled with beautiful objects from the epoch, bedrooms on the first floor furnished give the idea of the life in the house before centuries.

 Like many of the patrician Amsterdam houses from the second half of the 17c. , the house has a coach house with stable, which around 1920 has been turned into a garage of Willem van Loon automobiles.
-Later rebuilt, it serves now as a separate residence closed to the public.
+Later rebuilt, it serves now as a separate residence.